-How thick ?
+How thick?
 Depending on the story, around 150 – 180+.
 And they cost almost the same with a 10-20 page Japanese children book?
-And that’s not it, it is also a full color book!
+And that’s not all, it is also a full color book!
 Filled with best scenes from each movies.
 Perfect for Ghibli fans or anyone who just started to learn Japanese

 Common 10 – 20 page children books will cost about the same as ghibli movie books due to the illustration cost.
 But Ghibli use the image from their movies so they are able to press the price.

-Reason 2: There is a big chance that if you want to learn Japanese, you also like a few Ghibli movies.
+There is a big chance that if you want to learn Japanese, you also like a few Ghibli’s movies.
 Reading what you love will give you more motivation.
 And it also a good book as a collection!
 Have we mentioned that it is a hard cover?
 Look at this gorgeous character introduction and famous scene of Spirited away!

 This book is made for children and thus it have simple sentence structure!
-But they’re not too simple for beginner) and KANJI + FURIGANA!
+But they’re not too simple for beginner.
+It’s also have kanji & furigana.
 You absolutely need furigana to search the meaning of kanji in dictionary.
 And that’s not all!
 The font is big and clear.
 Have we mentioned that the book is quite large?
 About F4 size but a bit wider.

 If you’re not a Ghibli lover and don’t know any of the movie.
-We would suggest Spirited Away .
-It’s one of the most famous Ghibli story with a very interesting world and a deep meaning behind it.
-Click here to check out the movie review and see the trailer.
+We would suggest Spirited Away.
+It’s one of the most famous, award winner, Ghibli fantasy story with a very interesting world and a deep meaning behind it.
+Click to see the movie trailer.

 Easy to Read Manga!

-Ghibli’s book was a picture story book.
-If you’re looking for a manga/comic instead, this title below will satisfy your need.
+Ghibli’s book was a big picture story book .
+If you’re looking for a manga/comic which is smaller and mobile, these are the recommended title.